 If you suffer from SAD (a subtype of major depressive disorder), you already know the symptoms well: sluggishness, fatigue, irritability, depression, feelings of loneliness, anxiety and increased appetite/weight gain.
 (Incidentally, there's a rarer form of seasonal depression that occurs during the spring and summer months with its own set of symptoms, including insomnia and weight loss).

-The more common form of seasonal blues — winter SAD — affects about 4 to 6 percent of the population, with another 10 to 20 percent experiencing a milder form.
+The more common form of seasonal blues — winter SAD — affects about 4% to 6% of the population, with another 10% to 20% experiencing a milder form.
 Women are more likely to experience SAD (four out of five sufferers are female), as are individuals prone to non-seasonal depression.
+Oddly enough, people with brown eyes have been shown to suffer more from SAD than those with blue or green eyes.
+The theory goes that blue-eyed people are more sensitive to light.
+Therefore, they don't need to absorb as much sunlight as brown-eyed people.

 One of the major causes appears to be lack of sunlight during the fall and winter months.
 Shorter, darker days seem to dampen production of the mood-boosting brain chemical serotonin in SAD sufferers and elevate levels of melatonin, the sleep-inducing hormone produced at higher rates in the dark.

-Sitting in front of a full-spectrum fluorescent light box for 30+ minutes a day during the dark days of winter can help keep SAD at bay.
-(Photo: Lou Sander/Wikimedia Commons)
+Sitting in front of a full-spectrum fluorescent light box for 30-plus minutes a day during the dark days of winter can help keep SAD at bay.
+(Photo: Lou Sander [CC BY-SA 4.0]/Wikimedia Commons)

 However, because not everyone who experiences seasonal light deprivation undergoes a mood downturn, researchers have long suspected that individual characteristics, like personality, might also play a role.